Arif Erdem: Coaching career

 Erdem had been an assistant coach with İstanbul Büyükşehir Belediyespor since 2006.
 On 18 November 2011, after the assignation of Abdullah Avcı to Turkey national football team, he became the new head coach of İstanbul Büyükşehir Belediyespor.
 At the end of the season, his contract was terminated by club at 14 May 2012.

 Personal life

-Erdem is of Albanian descent.
-Arif Erdem reportedly fled to Greece in 2016 after the failed Turkish coup of 2016, due to his supposed links to the Gülen movement, categorized by the Turkish government as a terrorist organization.
+Erdem is of Albanian descent, through his parents who left Kumanovo.
+He reportedly fled to Greece in 2016 after the failed Turkish coup of 2016, due to his supposed links to the Gülen movement, categorized by the Turkish government as a terrorist organization.